emacsmirror/loopy/README.md

 ## How does it compare to other approaches?

-Loopy is similar in use to other looping libraries, except for its lack of convenience features and lack of extensibility.
+Loopy is similar in use to other looping libraries, except for its current lack of convenience features and extensibility.

 Below is a simple example of `loopy` vs `cl-loop`.